NicoMartina/PremierLeagueDatabasa/README.md

 {
   "name": "John Doe",
   "nation": "England",
-  "position": "Midfielder",
+  "position": "Midfielder"
-  "age": 25,
-  "matches_played": 30,
-  "starts": 28,
-  "minutes_played": 2500.0,
-  "goals": 5.0,
-  "assists": 7.0,
-  "penalties_scored": 1.0,
-  "yellow_cards": 3.0,
-  "red_cards": 0.0,
-  "expected_goals": 4.5,
-  "expected_assists": 6.0,
-  "team_name": "Arsenal"
 }
-Update a player
-PUT /players
-Content-Type: application/json

-{
-  "name": "John Doe",
-  "team_name": "Arsenal",
-  "position": "Midfielder",
-  "nation": "England"
-  // other fields can be updated similarly
-}
-Delete a player
-DELETE /players/John Doe
-Contributing

-Feel free to fork the repository, open issues, and submit pull requests for improvements.
-License

-This project is licensed under the MIT License.

 ---

-**Important:**
+### Important:

-Make sure when you paste it into your README.md file, you keep the triple backticks for code blocks and the pipes `|` in tables exactly as shown.
+- Make sure you **copy the whole block** including the triple backticks ```
+- Don’t add or remove any backticks
+- Put blank lines around code blocks
+- Your editor should save the file as plain text with `.md` extension

 ---

-If you want, I can generate the entire README.md content with all sections included, properly formatted, so you can just replace your current README.md file with that.
-Just ask!
+If you want, I can send you the full, cleaned-up README.md content again — formatted perfectly so it works without turning everything gray.
+Would you like me to do that?